 The unique and friendly dogs of Southeast Asia

-I was delighted to meet so many dogs in SE Asia that were not vicious or rabid
+I was delighted to meet many dogs in Southeast Asia that were not vicious or rabid.

-Before I went to Southeast Asia (starting with a flight from Manchester to Hanoi), I was advised by MASTA to have the rabies jabs.
-They don't immunise you against the virus but they still do a little to help.
-The jabs give you 48 hours after being bitten to reach a hospital before the fatal symptoms kick in.
+Before I went to Southeast Asia (starting with a flight from Manchester to Hanoi, Vietnam), I was advised by MASTA to have the rabies jabs.
+They don't immunize you against the virus but they still do a little to help.
+The jabs give you 48 hours after a bite to reach a hospital before fatal symptoms kick in.
 Without the jabs, you have just 24 hours.
-I had the rabies vaccine, but I still went on my travels feeling wary of dogs, cats, monkeys and anything else that could carry rabies.
+I had the rabies vaccine, but I still went on my travels feeling wary of dogs, cats, bats, monkeys and anything else that could carry rabies.
 I was made to believe that most mammals in Southeast Asia should be treated with extreme caution.
 I love dogs, but even I was ready and willing to avoid them at all costs.

 It took me a few weeks to relax around the dogs of Southeast Asia, but I did eventually.
 At first, I fawned over them from afar and let other travellers interact with them directly.
 It was during this period of careful dog-distance that I encountered three brilliant dogs living on a floating fish farm in Lan Ha Bay.
 They were extremely friendly, scampering along the wooden walkways at such pace, but the wood was so narrow and rickety that we could only move slowly.
 It was impressive how nimble and fearless they were - one slip and they'd either be in the ocean or in a pool of huge groupers and red snappers.
 A friend supposed that they were working dogs, but I'm not exactly sure what help a dog can lend to a floating fish farm.